Legal Advice for Compensation Insurance Claims & TPD Payouts

 • A fatality or injury that requires medical attention from an ambulance office, doctor or nurse.

-• The accident has caused a danger to public safety, like traffic jams, broken traffic lights, fuel spills, fires or damaged power lines.
+• The accident has caused danger to public safety, such as traffic jams, broken traffic lights, fuel spills, fires, or damaged power lines.

 • Property damage to motor vehicles or other facilities like traffic lights and public infrastructure exists.